Unposed, Unscripted, Imperfect Wedding Stories.

 Hi, I'm Tom.

 If you're here, you probably value real connection over perfect styling.
 My approach is simple: I believe your wedding photos should capture the day you lived, not a performance you put on.
+Perfect for couples seeking a relaxed, unobtrusive approach to their wedding photography, allowing you to fully experience every moment.

 The documentary wedding photographer, Thomas Bedwin, smiling with glasses, a beard, and wavy hair, sitting with one leg crossed over the other in a modern room, wearing a button-up shirt and casual pants, with books and a plant in the background.